Working towards a livable and humane world

 Een foto van Bob

-Bob
+Bob (he/him)

 Trainer

-Bob (he/him) is a trainer, co-founder of Stroomversnellers, and has been active throughout his life in various social movements as an activist, organizer, and nowadays mainly as a trainer and facilitator.
+Bob is a trainer, co-founder of Stroomversnellers, and has been active throughout his life in various social movements as an activist, organizer, and nowadays mainly as a trainer and facilitator.
 He has fought in campaigns against racism and for a living wage and a livable planet for everyone.
 Because we are only free when everyone is free.

 He has years of experience in political organizations with volunteers (Doorbraak) as well as in NGOs with full-time staff (FNV, Milieudefensie).